Ozone is a gas composed of three oxygen atoms that can be either beneficial or harmful to our health depending on where it forms:

 Long-Term Ozone Trends

-The Department of Environmental Protection (MassDEP) has monitored air concentrations of ozone for more than 20 years and issues a Daily Air Quality Forecast for ozone from the beginning of April through the end of September.
+The Department of Environmental Protection (MassDEP) has monitored air concentrations of ozone for more than 20 years and issues a for ozone from the beginning of April through the end of September.
 At some monitoring locations across the state, ozone levels routinely exceed the federal eight-hour standard each summer.

 One way to look at ozone pollution over the long term is to chart the number of times that the EPA standard has been exceeded at individual monitoring locations across Massachusetts.
 If one monitor exceeds the standard for any rolling eight-hour period, that counts as one "exceedance."